nespinoza/juliet/docs/tutorials/gps.rst

     # Perform the juliet fit.
 Load dataset first (note the GP regressor will be the times):
     dataset = juliet.load(priors=priors, t_lc = times, y_lc = fluxes, \
-                          yerr_lc = fluxes_error, GP_regressors_lc = times, out_folder = 'hats46_detrending')
+                          yerr_lc = fluxes_error, GP_regressors_lc = times, \
+                          out_folder = 'hats46_detrending')
     # Fit:
     results = dataset.fit()

-Note that the only new part in terms of loading the dataset is that one has to now add a new piece of data, the ``GP_regressors_lc``, in order for the GP to run.
+Note that the only new part in terms of loading the dataset is that one has to now add a new piece of data, the ``GP_regressors_lc``, in order for the GP to run (ephasized in the code above).
 This is also a dictionary, which specifies the GP regressors for each instrument.
 For ``celerite`` kernels, in theory the regressors have to be one-dimensional and ordered in ascending or descending order --- however, internally ``juliet`` performs this ordering so the user doesn't have to worry about this last part.
 Let us now plot the GP fit and some residuals below to see how we did:

 .. code-block:: python